Ph.D. in Psychology: Clinical

 - About the program

-It is important to note that we review applicants' entire portfolio to obtain a holistic picture of their backgrounds and unique characteristics.
-We seek applicants who demonstrate not only strong academic, research, and clinical potential, but also initiative, resilience, and leadership characteristics.
+It's important to note that we review applicants' entire portfolio to obtain a holistic picture of their backgrounds and unique characteristics.
+We seek applicants who demonstrate not only strong academic, research and clinical potential, but also initiative, resilience and leadership characteristics.
 We seek applicants who are committed to improving the lives of urban populations, including ethnic/racial minorities and the socioeconomically disadvantaged.
 We also encourage applications from individuals whose backgrounds are under-represented in clinical psychology.

 As a member of the Council of University Directors of Clinical Training (CUDCP), our program adheres to CUDCP's policies and guidelines for graduate school admissions, offers and acceptance.
 For additional information about these policies, see the summary of CUDCP policy.
 More information about clinical psychology and application tips also can be found at clinicalpsychgradschool.org, offered by CUDCP.